ark-lang/ark-docs/functions.md

 ## Function Parameters
 An identifier, followed by a colon and a Type denote a function parameter.
-Function parameters must go in the function signature.
+Function parameters must go in the function signature, between the parenthesis after the functions identifier (name).

 ```
 // Parameter = Iden ":" Type